Henrik SaljeCore Faculty

 Noémie LefrancqPhD student

-Noemie is a PhD student working on the integration of genetic and spatial data to better understand the spread, maintenance, and control of pathogens.
+Noemie's work focuses on the integration of genetic and spatial data to better understand the spread, maintenance, and control of pathogens.
+She is co-supervised by Henrik Salje at the Department of Genetics and Julian Parkhill at the Department of Veterinary Medicine.
 She is working with datasets of Bordetella pertussis genomes from throughout France as well as other European countries in a collaborative project with the national reference center for Pertussis in France.
-She also works with Listeria and dengue virus.
+She also works with Listeria monocytogenes, Streptococcus pneumoniae and dengue virus.

 Megan O'DriscollPhD student